Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Gravitational Atom in Binary

-Since the non-relativistic Coulomb scattering problem (based on which the DF above is derived \cite{Hui:2016ltb}) is same for each component of the wave function of a higher spin field, the result can be generalized simply with $\rho=M_c\text{Tr}(\boldsymbol{\Psi}^\dagger\boldsymbol{\Psi})$.
+Since the nonrelativistic Coulomb scattering problem (based on which the DF above is derived \cite{Hui:2016ltb}) is same for each component of the wave function of a higher spin field, the result can be generalized simply with $\rho=M_c\text{Tr}(\boldsymbol{\Psi}^\dagger\boldsymbol{\Psi})$.

-Strikingly, we find that for scalar cloud this estimation (with $V\approx v$) agrees well (in the overall trend and magnitude) with the ionization power calculated in \cite{Tomaselli:2023ysb}, see Fig.~\ref{DF}.
-Indeed, the scaling form of ionization power is same with Eq.~\eqref{p_df} for $V\approx v$ if $q\ll 1$ (the result only changes slightly in the small radius after including the cloud velocity in DF model), but the exact reason of this matching is unclear (in particular why the regularization scale $x$/$x_{97}$ match the counter/co-rotating ionization, respectively).
-Nevertheless, this demonstrates that the DF and ionization model are indeed compatible, though the DF model tends to overestimate the orbit dissipation (especially for the co-rotating orbit) for smaller radius and without the feature of discontinuity.
-For higher-spin field, the ionization power has not yet been calculated.
-Since the difference lies mainly in the angular mixing, we expect a similar result.
+Strikingly, we find that for scalar cloud this estimation (with $V\approx v$) agrees well with the ionization power calculated in \cite{Tomaselli:2023ysb} in the overall trend and magnitude; see Fig.~\ref{DF}.
+Indeed, the scaling form of ionization power is the same with Eq.~\eqref{p_df} for $V\approx v$ if $q\ll 1$ (the result only changes slightly at the small radius after including the cloud velocity in DF model).
+This demonstrates that the DF and the ionization model are indeed compatible, though the DF model tends to overestimate the orbit dissipation [especially for the corotating orbit; a smaller value of $r_\Lambda$ fits better with $P_{ion}$ in Fig.~\ref{DF}, but the relative difference is within $\mathcal{O}(1)$] and without the features of discontinuity\footnote{Such discontinuity originates from the nonzero mode-mixing between the given bound state being ionized and a continuum state with zero wave-number \cite{B4}.}, also in the ionization model the cloud is being consumed.
+For higher-spin field, the ionization power has not yet been calculated, but since the difference lies mainly in the angular mixing, we expect a similar result.